-The multi-scale network architecture was obtained by attaching a low-resolution encoder E{LR} as a second branch to HR, which receives lower resolution (mage patches with a size of 682×682 pixels at 16 μm pixel resolution (10.912 \times 10.912 mm2), centered at the same location as E{HR} patches (Fig. 4).
+The multi-scale network architecture was obtained by attaching a low-resolution encoder E{LR} as a second branch to HR, which receives lower resolution image patches with a size of 682×682 pixels at 16 μm pixel resolution (10.912 \times 10.912 mm2), centered at the same location as E{HR} patches (Fig. 4).
 This branch allows to learn features at the scale of local cortical folding patterns.
 Although such macroscopic features are not generally representative of cytoarchitecture in human brains, as they vary largely between individuals (Amunts and Zilles, 2015), they are appropriate in the present setting due to the locality of the network models.
 E{LR} is based on E{HR} , and composed of six convolutional blocks with the same number of filters as E{HR} .
-All convolutional filters use a filter size of 3 and a stride of 1.
-Convolutional layers in the first block use a dilation rate of 1, while all other convolutional layers within E{LR} use a dilation rate of 2 to enlarge the receptive field.
+All convolutional block use a dilation rate of 1, while all other convolutional layers within E{LR} use a dilation rate of 2 to enlarge the receptive field.